-Name derivation: Breonadia was probably named after Jean Nicolas Breon (1815-1894) who collected plants in Mauritius. salicina – willow like: possibly referring to the leaves.
+Name derivation: Breonadia was probably named after Jean Nicolas Breon (1815-1894) who collected plants in Mauritius. salicina – willow (Salix sp.) like: possibly referring to the leaves.

-This is often a tall timber Tree up to 40m high and has a crown of evergreen leaves.
+This is often a large, tall timber Tree up to 40m high and has a crown of evergreen leaves.
 The Trunk may reach 1,5m wide and the initially smooth; brown to grey-brown Bark becomes rough and flakes into irregular plates.
 Small branches are hairless.
 Recently fallen leaves leave leaf scars (photo 216).

 The simple, hairless Leaves are usually arranged in whorls of 4 but may have 3 or 5 leaves.
-They are tough and leathery and tend to be concentrated towards the ends of branches.
-Leaves may reach 29 x 9cm.
+They are tough, leathery and tend to be concentrated towards the ends of branches.
+Individual leaves may reach 29 x 9cm.
 They are lanceolate to narrowly elliptic and are similar to leaves of Oleander.
 The Apex tapers to a pointed end.
 The Base tapers.
 The Blade is dark green above and lighter below.
 Lateral Veins are pale yellowish green and move close to the margin where they loop together.
 Veins are best seen when viewed against a strong light (photo 218).
 The Margins are entire (with a continuous margin, not in any way indented but may be hairy).
-The Petiole (leaf stalk) is thickset and may reach 2cm long and is partially decurrent (leaf blades that partly wrap or have wings around the stem or petiole).
+The Petiole (leaf stalk) is thickset, may reach 2cm long and is partially decurrent (leaf blades that partly wrap or have wings around the stem or petiole).
 The small, pointed Stipules (basal appendage of the petiole) occur between pairs of leaf bases.

 The small and sweetly scented, bisexual Flowers occur in dense spherical heads with each flower subtended by a Bract (a much-reduced leaf, particularly the small scale-like leaves in a flower cluster or associated with flowers).
 These spherical heads rest on a stalk that is up to 5cm long.
 This flower head rests on a thin stalk up to 9cm long.
 The oblong 5-lobed Calyx is hairy.
 The hairy, tubular Corolla may be pinkish green, white, or yellowish brown.
 The 5 lobes are oblong and imbricate (having regularly arranged, overlapping edges, as roof tiles).
 Each of the 5 Stamens arise from the corolla throat.
 The linear Filaments are shorter than the basifixed Anthers, which end abruptly in a short, sharp point – like an arrowhead.
 The inferior Ovary has 2 locules (compartments) each containing several ovules.
 The club shaped Stigma rests on an exserted Style.
+(Nov-Dec).